jeremyosborne/ant_cities/README.md

 - Entities
     * Data types and components
-        * Refactor attr "current" into "val"
-            * On "facing" and "heading" and in tests.
         * Combine velocityengine and velocity together.
 It's more complex keeping these things separate than just combining them.
 Things that should just have a constant velocity (bullets, sharks with lazers,